 The easiest way to root hydrangea plants is to scrape a small section of bark off a lower branch, bury that section in the ground with it still attached to the parent plant and weight it down with a small rock.
 The next spring you will have a rooted plant and can cut it loose from the parent plant and transplant it elsewhere.
 I have a yard full of hydrangea plants using this method.

 I do this also.
 When you cut the new plant from the momma, leave it for a few weeks before transplanting.
-This reduces the shock and encourages strong roots on the new plant.
-Works like a charm.

 My mom has hydrangea clippings but they are not rooted.
 She currently has them in water, but what does she need to do to plant them so they stay alive, or is it possible?